-In accordance with Article 80 of the Company's Constitution, Dr. Loh Leong Hua retires from the Board by rotation at the forthcoming Annual General Meeting and, being eligible, offers himself for re-election.
+In accordance with Article 80 of the Company's Constitution, Mr. Prasheem Seebran and Mr. Lim Tian Huat retire from the Board by rotation at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.

-In accordance with Article 80 of the Company's Constitution, Dato' Dr. Zaha Rina binti Zahari retires from the Board by rotation at the forthcoming Annual General Meeting and, being eligible, offers herself for re-election.
+In accordance with Article 84C of the Company's Constitution, Dato' Foong Chee Meng holds office only until the forthcoming Annual General Meeting and is eligible for re-election at that meeting.